The Thinking Process

 I have been amazed at how effectively the thinking process can work in seemingly impossible situations.
 I have also been amazed at how much we don’t think through issues.
 In conducting a full thinking process, you begin to understand the number of assumptions we make in our thinking habits and begin to see how damaging those assumptions can be.
 Take the time to think through your situations and let us know what you find.

-4 thoughts on “The Thinking Process”
+4 responses to “The Thinking Process”

-Leave a Comment
+Leave a Reply

 Your email address will not be published.
 Required fields are marked *